Ponziani Opening

 Pros and Cons

-Common Trap in Ponziani Opening
+Ponziani Opening Traps

 The trap starts with Ponziani Opening, and Black responds with 3…Nf6.
 White goes for the typical d4-pawn push (4.d4), and Black responds with 4…d6 to protect the e5-pawn.
 Then, White aims to control more space and kick the c6-Knight by going 5.d5.
 Once Black guards the Knight by going 5…Ne7, White attacks the f6-Knight with 6.Bg5 and intends to double the pawns on the Kingside.
 If Black takes the e4-pawn (6…Nxe4), it would be a huge blunder due to 7.Qa4+ and 8.Qxe4.